-The National Television and Computer Recycling Scheme has created a number of drop off points for the free recycling of computers and TVs across Australia to reduce the amount of e-waste disposed of in landfill.
+The National Television and Computer Recycling Scheme has created a number of drop off points for the free recycling of computers and TVs across Australia to reduce the amount of e-waste disposed of in landfill and recover valuable materials.

-The recycling program is open to all residents and small businesses.
+The national recycling scheme is open to all residents and small businesses.
 A maximum of 15 items per person will be accepted.

 The nearest drop off points for Moreland residents are:

-- Drop Zone at Officeworks, 64 Gaffney Street, Coburg - please note this site will only accept computers and peripherals, and
+- Officeworks, 64 Gaffney Street, Coburg (this site will only accept computers and peripherals)

-- Tech Collect at Moonee Valley Transfer Station, 188 Holmes Road, Moonee Ponds - please note this site will accept computers and TVs.
+- Moonee Valley Transfer Station, 188 Holmes Road, Moonee Ponds (this site will accept both computers and TVs)